 They were also (very) successful.

-And they’re not alone: From Oscar Wilde to David Sedaris, Carl Hiaasen to Tina Fey, it seems like writers with a great sense of humor tend to do quite well in this increasingly democratized (aka increasingly competitive) marketplace.
+And they’re not alone: From Oscar Wilde to David Sedaris, Carl Hiaasen to Tina Fey, it seems like writers with a great sense of humor tend to do quite well in this increasingly competitive arena.

 Humor is an icebreaker.
 It brings people closer, it makes people feel good.
 It relieves pain and transforms the way people look at the world.
 No wonder it’s such a powerful tool among writers, speakers, and other creatives.

 Even if you’re not a dedicated humor writer, it helps to know how to incorporate some humor to make your writing less dry and boring.

 But what if you (think you) don’t have a funnybone?

 Are you doomed to creative obscurity, living in a refrigerator box on the side of the road while muttering jealously at those comedic composers whose sprightly prose provokes peals of laughter from adoring fans?

 If that were true, how would I been able to create such a rich, rewarding writing career from right here in my refrigerator box…?

 Look.
 EVERYONE has a funny bone of some sort or another.
 If you find anything — anything at all — funny, then you have a sense of humor.
 Period.